 Barrios v.
 State 40

-CPJC 5.1 Submission of an Uncharged Offense
+CPJC 5.1 Determining If Uncharged Offense is a Lesser for Submission to the Jury

 Comment

 When and how to submit to juries the option of convicting defendants of crimes not explicitly charged in the indictment, information, or complaint has proven quite troublesome for Texas courts as well as courts in other jurisdictions.
 One major area of controversy concerns how a court determines whether to submit an uncharged offense.